Investing

 The $100K Inheritance: A Range of Outcomes

 Averages are useful, but they mask the range of experiences you might actually have.
-Let’s look at what happens to a $100,000 windfall invested in a diversified stock index, comparing lump sum versus a 12-month DCA, measured one year after the final investment.
+Here’s what happens to a $100,000 windfall invested in a diversified stock index, comparing lump sum versus a 12-month DCA, measured two years after the initial investment date.

 Maya: The Decisive Investor

-- • Invests the full amount in a total market index fund on day one
+Inherits $100,000 in January.
+Invests the full amount in a total market index fund on day one.
+Accepts full market volatility from the start.
+Checks her portfolio quarterly, not daily.

 Median outcome after 2 years: